 This is considered a treat in China — a chicken foot that you eat like beef jerky.
 My cabin mates on a 16 hour train ride handed me three of them and then watched, waiting for me to eat them.
 Don’t disappoint your guests.

 My trip lasted three weeks total with stops in Shanghai, Beijing, Guilin and then south into Hanoi and Saigon Vietnam.
 I didn’t quit my lifestyle to be a nomad.
 The trip was all about trying a non-traditional personal vacation to see if it was to my liking and if it was something I would do again.

 Occasionally I was the uncomfortable stranger who’s obviously not from there.
 When I went to the train station for each leg of the trip in China; and the border crossing into Vietnam, I didn’t have a ticket in hand.
 I remember standing in a line at the Guilin train station for an hour before getting to the counter and then nobody at the ticket counter could understand a word of English.
 Somebody in the line next to me understood English and told me I was in the wrong line for the ticket I needed to purchase.
 I went and stood in another “line” only to discover that the pushiest person got served next.
 If I didn’t shove my way to the counter then I would never get served.
 It felt REALLY awkward being the big white guy in a sea of Chinese people fighting towards the counter.
-Another hour later and with a lot of angry Chinese staring at me, I got my train ticket for the next leg of my trip.
+Another hour later, I got my train ticket for the next leg of my trip.

 This is a group of cabbies outside the Beijing Central train station trying to figure out how to drive me to my hotel.
 This is also the moment I realized that using maps on my phone was going to be really expensive.